 Release Modification

 1.1(1) This command was introduced.

 2.1(1) Changed the default timeout from 0 to 1440.

+4.1(1) The insert keyword was added.

 Specifying a net mask permits sticky connections based on the masked client IP address.